“My life revolved around my sight – or so I thought”

 In 2013 I went fly fishing for the first time in 16 years and quickly realised that one doesn’t lose the skill to do these things just because you’ve lost your sight (although knot tying is a bit slower).

 I have achieved a huge amount since losing my sight, most of which I would have never thought possible for a blind person before I became one, but Henshaws really helped me to fight for my independence.
-Independence is what matters and I’m proof we don’t always have to ask for help.Add to my library
+Independence is what matters and I’m proof we don’t always have to ask for help.Log in or register to download

 We can't do it without you